 Yes, it is.
 One thing I realized is that one can move up the ladder, irrespective of your year of service.
-If your work is good, it will show results; you will see money, opportunities, success, and growth follow.
+If your work is good, it will show results; money, opportunities, success, and growth will follow.

 Also, my growth in terms of experience, creativity, client appreciation, and word of mouth about my work spread by my clients is what I really cherish.

 Traits according to you needed to become a good hairdresser...

 Creativity, because you have to judge different kinds of hair, texture, and structure, and deliver the service.
 Also, have to keep the demand of the clients in mind.
 You have to be creative here.